andy5995/vs-fltk/docs/for-developers.md

 bun run vs.example
 ```

-`meson-install` is now implemented & tested.

-> [!WARNING]
-> Don't install it via `meson install ...` without a custom `DESTDIR` set, like it is done in the `package.json` script.
-> Some library names will most surely clash with those already installed on your system, and will be overridden.
-> `vs.fltk` is using very recent versions which have not been rolled out yet, or even worse, custom ones.

 ### Patches

 Notice: this issue was only observed with `zig` as the backend and cannot be easily reproduced.